-Waldorf College is committed to maintaining an academic environment free from any form of sexual assault.
+Waldorf University is committed to maintaining an academic environment free from any form of sexual assault.
 Sexual assault involves any act of forced, coerced, or non-consensual sexual intercourse or sexual contact.
 An individual is unable to give informed consent if they are asleep, intoxicated, unconscious, or in some other way physically or emotionally unable.
 Sexual assault is also the term used to define any unwanted touching of an intimate part of another person.

 Acquaintance rape is a form of sexual assault that includes manipulation within a relationship.
 This manipulation includes using acquaintance to gain trust and take advantage of the victim’s vulnerability.
 Acquaintance rape includes: